-Bored of eating and drinking the same thing twice?
+Bored of eating the same thing twice?
 Fear no more, here's a list of restaurants that have shuffled things up to make sure you're never bored or short of choices while dining out.